Linguistic reconstruction: Sound construction

-The Majority Principle is applied in identifying the most likely pronunciation of the predicted etymon (the original word from which the cognates originated).
-Since the Most Natural Development Principle describes the general directions in which languages appear to change, one can seek these indicators out.
-For example, from the word ‘cantar’ (Spanish) and ‘chanter’ (French) one can argue that, because phonetic stops generally become fricatives, the cognate with the stop [k] is older than the cognate with the fricative [ʃ], the former is most likely to more closely resemble the original pronunciation.
+The Majority Principle is applied in identifying the most likely pronunciation of the predicted etymon, the original word from which the cognates originated.
+The Most Natural Development Principle describes the general directions in which languages appear to change and so one can search for those indicators.
+For example, from the words cantar (Spanish) and chanter (French), one may argue that because phonetic stops generally become fricatives, the cognate with the stop [k] is older than the cognate with the fricative [ʃ] and so the former is most likely to more closely resemble the original pronunciation.